[View Printable Version]

 o Thorough knowledge of advanced professional techniques in the fields of public sector administration and management;

-o Thorough knowledge of local and state law, procedures and policies as they relate to the mission of county government;
+o Thorough knowledge of local and state law, procedures and policies as they relate to the mission of the government office assigned;

 o Thorough knowledge of administrative planning, management, and supervision as it applies to the position;

-o Working knowledge of Onondaga County government, geography, economics, demographics, society, goals, politics, policies and procedures;
+o Working knowledge of the assigned government agency, geography, economics, demographics, society, goals, politics, policies and procedures;

-o Working knowledge of county department operations, organization, accountability, and responsibility;
+o Working knowledge of assigned government agency operations, organization, accountability, and responsibility;

 o Ability to analyze problems, assess future problems, and formulate complex action plans to facilitate resolution of said problems;